-- Eating anti inflammatory foods
+- Eating anti-inflammatory foods

 - Building hip strength and flexibility

 Avoid repetitive activities that put stress on the hips: Avoiding repetitive motions that affect the hips will greatly decrease the amount of irritation that is causing the bursa to become inflamed.
 This is because the friction causing the irritation and inflammation are being eliminated.
 Once your doctor says it is safe for you to begin physical activity again, be sure to get back into your routine slowly and gradually build up the amount of activity you perform and the intensity of that activity.
-Otherwise, you risk experiencing the symptoms of hip bursitis once again.
+Otherwise, you risk experiencing the symptoms once again.

 Get a shoe insert to compensate for differences in leg length: Many people have a discrepancy in leg length and can go about their daily activities without any pain or discomfort.
 However, people with a noticeable difference in leg length may experience pain in a variety of areas in their body, including the hips.
-The pain is a result of the body’s natural adaptations in movement to compensate for the leg length discrepancy.
+The pain is a result of the body’s natural adaptations in a movement to compensate for the leg length discrepancy.
 Although it enables the person to function, it causes a whole body imbalance, which results in pain and discomfort.
 This imbalance can be made worse by performing high-intensity athletic activities, such as running.
-Inserting a heel lift into the shoe of the shorter leg will make your legs the same length, allowing your body to keep its natural balance, stride and gait.
-Now that it is in balance, your body will not have to adjust its movements as a means of compensating for the shorter leg, and the pain and discomfort that can lead to hip bursitis is eliminated.
+Inserting a heel lift into the shoe of the shorter leg will make your legs the same length, allowing your body to keep its natural balance, stride, and gait.
+Now that it is in balance, your body will not have to adjust its movements as a means of compensating for the shorter leg, and the pain and discomfort is eliminated.

 Build and maintain the strength and flexibility of the hip muscles: Strengthening your hip abductors, adductors, and gluteus muscles can help prevent hip bursitis.
 The hips are an incredibly important in producing the power and force that our lower body needs to not only perform athletic activities, but also everyday movements.

-Stretches for Hips: Step by Step
+Stretches of Hips: Step by Step

 Kneeling Hip Flexor Stretch